runtimeverification/mx-semantics/README.md

 $ make elrond-loaded
 ```

-### Installing `pykelrond`
+### Installing `kmultiversx`

-`pykelrond` is a Python package providing libraries and CLI tools to interact with the semantics.
+`kmultiversx` is a Python package providing libraries and CLI tools to interact with the semantics.
-To install `pykelrond` and its dependencies into a virtual environment, run
+To install `kmultiversx` and its dependencies into a virtual environment, run

 ```
 # from the project's root directory
-poetry -C pykelrond install
+poetry -C kmultiversx install
 ```

-After the installation, the Python package `pykelrond` and CLI tools `mandos` and `foundry` will be available via the `poetry run` command
+After the installation, the Python package `kmultiversx` and CLI tools `mandos` and `foundry` will be available via the `poetry run` command

 ```
 poetry -C run mandos --help